stanpalatnik/macroid.github.io/_src/guide/UiActions.md

 allows to do just that.
 That’s why, for example, setting an event handler in *Macroid* requires you to provide a UI action.
 Declaring your methods as UI actions also helps when they should be evaluated each time they are called (which is normally the case with event handlers).

+For an example of how to take advantage of UI actions together with [Akka](http://akka.io) actors, take a look at [macroid-akka-pingpong](http://typesafe.com/activator/template/macroid-akka-pingpong) Activator template.

 ## Caveats